ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 are able to reduce the frequency with which they send updated signals to as low as once per monitoring period.
-However, applying signals at a low frequency risks throughput advice being reset to the unbounded default if no SCONE packet is available for applying signals ({{apply}}), or the rewritten packets are lost.
+However, applying signals at a low frequency risks throughput advice being reset if no SCONE packet is available for applying signals ({{apply}}), or the rewritten packets are lost.
 Sending the signal multiple times